Goutte/git-spend/README.md

 Contribute
 ----------

 Merge requests are welcome.
-Make sure you recorded the time you `/spent` in your commit messages.  :)
+Make sure you record the time you `/spend` in your commit messages.  :)

 ### Ideas Stash